cemnura/cemnura.github.io/_posts/2021-06-27-quarkus-2-dev-mode.md

 ```

-The developer, taking a sip of coffee, sees that the tests have ran automatically without even needing to trigger the tests or restart the awesome project.
+The developer, taking a sip of coffee, sees that the tests have run automatically without even needing to trigger the tests or restart the awesome project.

 ## **Afternoon**